AAMC Med School Application Fee Assistance

 What is the AAMC Fee Assistance Program?

-What are the benefits of the AAMC Fee Assistance Program?
+Benefits of the AAMC Fee Assistance Program

-The following is a list of what the AAMC Fee Assistance Program covers if you meet the eligibility requirements.
+The following is a list of what the AAMC Fee Assistance Program covers if you meet the eligibility requirements:

 Who is eligible for the AAMC Fee Assistance Program?